| 1 year ago :: Apr 10, 2012 - 7:32PM #11 | |

 |

-| 1 year ago :: Apr 17, 2012 - 10:50PM #12 | |
+6 years ago :: Apr 17, 2012 - 10:50PM #12 | |

 Yep, we conservatives much prefer Fox.
 In fact, if anyone turns a TV set in my house onto MSNBC the set immediately self destructs.
 CNN, however, and BBC are both acceptable alternatives depending on the program.
 Ken

-Conservative, Libertarian, Life member of the NRA and VFW
+Libertarian, Conservative, Life member of the NRA and VFW

 |